Anthony Pellicano: Related investigations

 On January 11, 2006, Pellicano's girlfriend Sandra Will Carradine (the ex-wife of Keith Carradine, who had hired Pellicano in preparation for her divorce, leading to his wiretapping of Keith Carradine's phone line) and veteran Beverly Hills police officer Craig Stevens pleaded guilty to lying about Pellicano's crimes.

 Los Angeles police sergeant Mark Arneson and phone company technician Rayford Turner were convicted of racketeering for their roles in helping Pellicano.
-Pellicano bribed Arneson to obtain access to law enforcement databases, and paid Turner for technical information about how to set up wiretaps.
+Pellicano bribed Arneson to obtain access to law enforcement databases and paid Turner for technical information about how to set up wiretaps.
 Pellicano, Arneson, and Turner were ordered to repay more than $2 million obtained from the racketeering.
 Software developer Kevin Kachikian was convicted of creating software used to record phone conversations.

 In 2007, Israeli businessman and previously convicted swindler Daniel Nicherie was sentenced to four years in prison after pleading guilty to hiring Pellicano to wiretap another Hollywood businessman.
 As of late 2006, Nicherie was the seventh person to plead guilty in relation to the Pellicano investigation and the fifth to confirm Pellicano's involvement in wiretapping.
-Daniel Nicherie's brother Abner Nicherie was initially convicted for aiding and abetting a wiretapping of the phone of the husband of a woman whose business he wanted to take over, but his conviction was vacated in 2015.
+Daniel Nicherie's brother Abner Nicherie was initially convicted for aiding and abetting wiretapping of the phone of the husband of a woman whose business he wanted to take over, but his conviction was vacated in 2015.

 Robert Joseph Pfeifer, at the time an executive at Hollywood Records, was a friend of Pellicano.
 Pfeifer was arrested on February 3, 2006, and charged with unlawful wiretapping and conspiracy.
-Pfeifer's then girlfriend, Erin Finn, assisted the FBI lead agent Stanley Ornellas in the investigation of Pfeifer and Pellicano.
+Pfeifer's then-girlfriend, Erin Finn, assisted the FBI lead agent Stanley Ornellas in the investigation of Pfeifer and Pellicano.

-On April 3, 2006, film director John McTiernan was charged with lying to the FBI about his relationship with Pellicano.
-On April 17, 2006, McTiernan pleaded guilty to the charge.
-On September 24, 2007, he was sentenced to four months in prison.
-The sentence was later increased to twelve months, and ultimately he was incarcerated in federal prison from April 2013 to February 2014.

 Dennis Wasser represented Tom Cruise in his divorce proceedings against Nicole Kidman.
 Wasser retained Pellicano.
 Tapes of telephone conversations from 2001, made shortly after the announcement of the divorce, were found in Pellicano's offices in 2002.
 Wasser was not charged but was made a person of interest.